 An example of the damaged and carelessly placed nails which were carefully extracted from both the decorative left-facing front leg face and the historic blocks.
 Note the nail, previously carelessly driven through a finished leg in a haphazard repair, which we removed, image two.

-Note: Each damaged part was filled or otherwise repaired in all cases prior to reassembly.
+Note: Each damaged part was filled or otherwise repaired (sometimes by replacement of the damaged part) in all cases prior to reassembly.

 LEFT-FACING BACK LEG